GLSL Language

 Functions

-If you have functions that have the same name but they have differnt input parameters the get considered as different functions.
+If you have functions that have the same name but they have different input parameters the get considered as different functions.

 bool inRect(vec2 pt, vec4 rect){